-ties were 2.67 km/s, 0.7 dex, 325 K, and 0.35 dex for the RV, log g, Teff, and [Fe/H], respectively.
-Most radial velocity uncertainties are significantly larger than the systematic floor of 0.5 km/s of the 1700D setup on AAOmega (S. Koposov, private communication).
+measure various statistics, such as posterior percentiles and standard deviations, as well as the measures of non-Gaussianity, such as kurtosis and skewness (as motivated by Walker et al. 2015).
+The average signal-to-noise (per pixel) of the spectra is 5.8, and for the spectra with S/N>3 the median uncertainties were 2.67 km s-1, 0.7 dex, 325 K, and 0.35 dex for the RV, $\log g$ , $T{\rm eff}$ , and [Fe/H], respectively.
+Most radial velocity uncertainties are significantly larger than the systematic floor of $0.5~\rm km\,s^{-1}$ of the 1700D setup on AAOmega (Koposov, private communication).
 Table 2 records all the relevant information for the spectroscopic measurements reported here.

-For the most part, the analysis of the stellar kinematics in the paper utilises the subset of stars with $1\sigma$ uncertainties in the radial velocity less than 10 ${\rm km\,s^{-1}}$ and residual kurtosis and skewness less than 1 in absolute value in order to ensure that the posterior is close enough to a Gaussian.
+For the most part, the analysis of the stellar kinematics in the paper utilizes the subset of stars with $1\sigma$ uncertainties in the radial velocity less than 10 km s-1 and residual kurtosis and skewness less than 1 in absolute value in order to ensure that the posterior is close enough to a Gaussian.
 The number of these stars is 221.
-The velocity distribution of these stars is shown in Figure 4.
-The distribution reveals a strikingly prominent peak at $\sim 290 \text{ km s}^{-1}$ containing 159 of the 221 stars in the sample - undoubtedly Ant 2's velocity signature - as well as a broad (and weak) contribution from the MW halo and MW disk.
+The velocity distribution of these stars is shown in Fig. 4.
+The distribution reveals a strikingly prominent peak at $\sim$ 290 km s-1 containing 159 of the 221 stars in the sample - undoubtedly Ant 2's velocity signature - as well as a broad (and weak) contribution from the MW halo and MW disc.
 The association of the velocity peak with Ant 2 is particularly clear in Fig. 5, where we show the radial velocities of the observed stars as a function of their proper motion and spectroscopic metallicity.
-The stars in the RV peak have metallicities significantly lower than the field stars and are concentrated around the proper motion value of $(\mu{\alpha} \cos \delta, \mu{\delta}) \approx (0, 0)$ .
+The stars in the RV peak have metallicities significantly lower than the field stars and are concentrated around the proper motion value of $(\mu{\alpha}\cos\delta, \mu{\delta}) \approx (0, 0)$ .
 In the next section, we model the observed distribution to measure the kinematic properties of the newly discovered dwarf.